lf-energy/tac/process/lifecycle.md

 ## Incubation

-Incubation projects are projects which the TAC believes are, or have the potential to be, important to the ecosystem of Projects or the ecosystem as a whole.
-They may be early-stage projects just getting started, or they may be long-established projects with minimal resource needs.
+Incubation projects are projects that the TAC believes are, or have the potential to be, important to the ecosystem of Projects or the ecosystem as a whole.
+They may be early-stage projects just getting started, or long-established projects with minimal resource needs.
 The Incubation stage provides a beneficial, neutral home for these projects, fostering collaborative development and paving the way for deeper alignment with other {{ site.foundation_name }} projects.

 ### Acceptance Criteria